Higher Width Moonshine: Introduction and Statement of Results

 \begin{theorem} If $G$ is a finite group and $s\in \Z^{+}$, then weak moonshine for $G$ extends to width $s$ weak moonshine.
 Moreover, $G$ admits asymptotically regular width $s$ weak moonshine for every $s\in \Z^{+}$. \end{theorem}

+\begin{rmk} We note that $\chi_i^{(r)}$ vanishes if $r>\dim(\chi_i)$.
+Therefore, these moonshine modules are trivial for sufficiently large $s$. \end{rmk}

 \begin{rmk} We can replace weakly holomorphic modular functions with weakly holomorphic modular forms of arbitrary weight $k$, in which case we refer to this moonshine as \emph{width $s$ and weight $k$ weak moonshine}.
-Furthermore, we can choose each $T(1,g;\tau)$ to be on the congruence subgroup $\Gamma_0(\mathrm{ord}(g))$, where $\mathrm{ord}(g)$ is the order of $g$ in $G$.
-This requirement is natural for Brauer pairs for these groups have common group element orders among their conjugacy classes. \end{rmk}
+Furthermore, we can choose each $T(1,g;\tau)$ to be on the congruence subgroup $\Gamma_0(\mathrm{ord}(g))$, where $\mathrm{ord}(g)$ is the order of $g$ in $G$. \end{rmk}

-Thanks to the work of Hoehnke and Johnson in \cite{HJ1,HJ2}, we have the following corollary which resolves the problem of refining weak moonshine to be a group isomorphism invariant.

-\begin{corollary} If $s\geq3$, then complete width $s$ weak moonshine determines a finite group up to isomorphism. \end{corollary}

-\begin{rmk} Since there are infinitely many pairs of non-isomorphic groups which share 1 and 2-characters, it follows that the above corollary is sharp. \end{rmk}
+\begin{rmk} It would be very interesting to refine the notion of higher width moonshine that allows one to reconstruct character tables from the Fourier expansions of McKay-Thompson series.
+The results described here are insufficient in this regard. \end{rmk}

-It is important to understand the algebraic compatibility of the higher dimensional McKay-Thompson series $\big($i.e. $T\left(r,\underline{g};\tau\right)$ with $r\geq2\big)$ under these extensions.
+It is important to understand the algebraic compatibility of the higher width McKay-Thompson series $\big($i.e. $T\left(r,\underline{g};\tau\right)$ with $r\geq2\big)$ under these extensions.
 In particular, these series should satisfy relations which reveal the structure of the seed module $V_G$.
 In this direction, we turn to the problem of computing the multiplicities $m_i(n)$ of the representation spaces for the irreducible representations $\rho_i$ in the $n$th graded components $V_G(n)$.
 The following theorem illustrates the compatibility of weak moonshine for $V_G$ when extended to width $s$.
 In short, the multiplicity generating functions are compatible with the McKay-Thompson series $T\left(r,\underline{g};\tau\right)$.

 \begin{theorem} Suppose that width $s$ weak moonshine holds for a finite group $G$ with irreducible characters $\chi_1,\dots,\chi_t$ and McKay-Thompson series If $1\leq r\leq s$ and $\mathrm{dim}\chi_i\geq r$, then the multiplicity generating function for $\rho_i$ in $V_G$ satisfies